Peter Timothy: Printing and political career

 Beginning in 1746, Peter Timothy ran the South Carolina Gazette, which became "South Carolina's best-known and most enduring eighteenth-century newspaper."

 He became increasingly interested in South Carolina politics and was elected by St. Peter's Parish to the Twentieth Royal Assembly from 1751 to 1754.
 He was elected to the South Carolina's Commons House of Assembly for a term in 1755 (rare for an artisan).

 Until 1758, Timothy held a monopoly of printing services in South Carolina.
 He was the official printer for the state's Commons House of Assembly.
 In 1756, he became Charleston's postmaster general.
 He became the deputy postmaster of the southern colonies during the Stamp Act Crisis of 1765.
 The next year, he became the acting postmaster of the district.
 A patriot, during the events leading up to the American Revolution, he published political opinions, such as condemnation of the British governments actions during the Boston Massacre.
 He became increasingly interested in the concept of the freedom of the press and began to print radical tracts in his columns and letters to the editor.

 He became an active member of the Sons of Liberty and the South Carolina Committee of Correspondence, clerk of Council of Safety, and Committee of Observation.
-He served on Charleston's Committee of Ninety-Nine, which became the state's defacto government.
+He served on Charleston's Committee of Ninety-Nine, which became the state's de facto government.
 In 1775 to 1776, he served in the First and Second Congressional Congresses, representing St. Michael's and St. Peter's Parishes.
 He was elected as the clerk of the First General Assembly in 1776.
 He was a founding member of the Charleston Library Society and was a member of the South Carolina Society and secretary of the Grand Lodge of Free Masons.

 Tensions grew in the colonies against the rule of King George III and the desire for the American colonies achieve independence.
 Fearing that British soldiers would take or destroy his printing press, Timothy stopped publishing the South Carolina Gazette newspaper.
 After the Declaration of Independence was signed in 1776, Timothy began to print broadside copies of the Declaration which were then hung in public places.
 To show his support, but also to identify himself as a revolutionary, Timothy took the singular step by colonial printers of signing his name (“CHARLES-TOWN, Printed by PETER TIMOTHY”) at the bottom of the document.